knutnergaard/smufolib/docs/user_guide.rst

 :ref:`running-scripts` for more information.

-.. [#] Most of the objects referred to as "attributes" in this user guide are technically implemented as Python :term:`properties`, but for clarity and consistency with SMuFL metadata terminology, "attribute" is used synonymously throughout.
+.. [#] Most of the objects referred to as "attributes" in this user guide are technically implemented as Python properties, but referred to as attributes for clarity and consistency with general terminology.

 .. _working-with-metadata: